Exeter’s Great Escape falls short as Bath strike at the death

-Arthur Green’s try in the final minute sealed a 33‑26 win for the defending Gallagher Premiership champions at the Rec, denying Exeter what would have been one of the league’s great escape acts.
+Arthur Green’s try in the final minute sealed a 33‑26 win for the defending Gallagher Premiership champions, denying Exeter what would have been one of the league’s great escape acts.

 The Chiefs had trailed 26‑0 after a catastrophic opening spell, but hauled themselves level in the final five minutes, only to see victory snatched away at the death.